goost/coldtranslation/README.md

   Or not a spreadsheet at all.

 ## Version
+- v0.3.1 - ALPHA: __BREAKING__ Function of `Arrow Key Up` changed to simulate `Circle` press
-- 0.2.0 - ALPHA: Now "Hide All Text" Shortcut
+- v0.2.0 - ALPHA: Now "Hide All Text" Shortcut
-- 0.1.0 - ALPHA: First public release
+- v0.1.0 - ALPHA: First public release

 ## Screenshots (minor spoilers in GIF (major for Japanese readers))